Mathragnar/WIN-Trading-Automation/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-## License
-This project is proprietary and confidential.
-Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

 ## Disclaimer

 This trading system is for educational and research purposes only.
 Always understand the risks involved in algorithmic trading and use at your own risk.